 guarantees that, if a third party copies our content automatically from the RSS, the “copy” will contain a clear statement about the authorship of the content and a link to the original source.

 And so far, the first two menu options of the Yoast SEO plugin.
-If you want to become an expert, don’t miss the next post on Yoast SEO Configuration!
+If you want to become an expert, don’t miss the third and last post on Yoast SEO Configuration!